SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

 - Using the (largely synthetic) data going back to 1871, we found that the evidence was _mostly_ statistically significant pointing to Treasuries as a better stock diversifier.
 The exception was the difference in correlations with corporates.
-- Looking at more modern eras, we saw that things had changed: _everythign_ was statistically significant in saying Treasuries were the better stock diversifier.
+- Looking at more modern eras, we saw that things had changed: _everything_ was statistically significant in saying Treasuries were the better stock diversifier.
 - The regressions support a model saying intermediate corporates are a bit like a Treasury bond with a small slice of the stock market.  _You cannot diversify stock market risk